Statement of Policy on Intellectual Property

 The mission of New York University (“NYU” or the “University”) includes the provision and promotion of education and research and the provision of patient and other clinical services.
 This mission is supported by well-established academic values and practices, including, among others: academic freedom; promotion of excellence and innovation in teaching and research; support of the ability of faculty and research staff to publish, share information, collaborate in research activities, innovate and develop technologies that benefit the public; and support of students in full participation in these and other educational activities.

 This Statement of Policy on Intellectual Property includes a Patent Policy, a Copyright Policy, and a Tangible Research Property Policy.
-It replaces the University’s Statement of Policy on Patents, as approved on November 26, 1956 and amended through December 12, 1983; the Statement of Policy on Copyrights, as approved on January 24, 1972; the Statement of Policy on Computer Software Copyrights, as approved on June 5, 1989; and the Policy on Tangible Research Property, effective March 1, 2010.
+Together with NYU Langone Health’s Statement of Policy on Intellectual Property, dated December 15, 2021, it replaces the Patent Policy approved on July 1, 2018, the University’s Statement of Policy on Intellectual Property, as approved on July 1, 2012, which replaced the University’s Statement of Policy on Patents, as approved on November 26, 1956 and amended through December 12, 1983; the Statement of Policy on Copyrights, as approved on January 24, 1972; the Statement of Policy on Computer Software Copyrights, as approved on June 5, 1989; and the Policy on Tangible Research Property, effective March 1, 2010.
 This Statement of Policy is subject to change at any time and from time to time, with the approval of the Board of Trustees of the University.

 In certain cases, Inventions may be closely associated with non-patentable Copyrightable Works and/or Tangible Research Property and/or Research Data.
-Unless otherwise determined by the Provost (the Executive Vice President for Health in the case of the Schools of Medicine, Dentistry and Nursing), the Patent Policy applies to non-patentable Copyrightable Works and/or Tangible Research Property and/or Research Data closely associated with an Invention.
+Unless otherwise determined by the Provost, the Patent Policy applies to non-patentable Copyrightable Works and/or Tangible Research Property and/or Research Data closely associated with an Invention.